Tostitos: Varieties

-Some Frito-Lay brand seasoned products, including some flavors of Tostitos, contain pork enzymes in addition to herbs, cheese and other seasonings.
+Some Frito-Lay brand seasoned products, including some flavors of Tostitos, may contain pork enzymes in addition to herbs, cheese and other seasonings.
 Frito-Lay's web site states that they use enzymes from pigs (porcine enzymes) in some of their seasoned snack products to develop "unique flavors".
 The presence of pig-derived ingredients makes them unsuitable for vegetarians, vegans, as well as non-kosher and non-halal.